Charles D. Fraser Jr., M.D.

 Royal Children’s Hospital, Melbourne

-Charles Fraser Jr. is a professor in Dell Medical School’s Departments of Surgery and Perioperative Care and Pediatrics.
+Charles Fraser Jr., M.D., is chief of the Division of Cardiothoracic Surgery and a professor in Dell Medical School’s departments of Surgery and Perioperative Care and Pediatrics.
 He is also chief of pediatric and congenital cardiothoracic surgery at Dell Children’s Medical Center of Central Texas.

 Fraser plays a leading role in building the Texas Center for Pediatric and Congenital Heart Disease, a focused pediatric and congenital heart program that leverages the power of the partnership between Dell Medical School, the greater University of Texas community, and Dell Children’s, part of Ascension Seton.